MToome/Bank_Statements_Summary/README.md

 Will need to install gspread:  pip3 install gspread Will need to enable API Access for the project Sheets page:
 Go to https://docs.gspread.org/en/latest/oauth2.html#enable-api-access-for-a-project
+There is also all the information.
 Pick Credentials from the left bar
 Then create credentials
- and choose the Service account fill in the account name and it will generate an ID for you Optional info I left it empty after pressing done click on the service account that was created on the top bar, there is KEYS, press that and select ADD KEY, Create new key, choose JSON JSON file will be downloaded open it with a text editor and copy the email that comes after "client_email ":
+and choose the Service account fill in the account name and it will generate an ID for you.
+Optional info I left it empty. after pressing done click on the service account that was created. on the top bar, there is KEYS, press that and select ADD KEY, Create new key, choose JSON.
+JSON file will be downloaded.
+move the file to ~/.config/gspread/service_account.json open it with a text editor and copy the email that comes after "client_email ":
 Go to the Google Sheets page that you made for this click share and paste the email.